-I, ring the 2021-2023 Fina the credit balance.
-I un I withdraw this authoriz derstand that I reserve th I acknowledge that e right to withdraw this Student Signature Date
+I, uring the 2021-2023 Fin the credit balance.
+If I withdraw this autho nancial Aid award understand that I reserve the right to withd that raw this Student Signature Date

 VETERANS' BENEFITS

 Veterans' Benefits are available to eligible students upon acceptance to DSDT.
 Prospective students should follow the following steps to apply or view their eligibility for their VA education benefits: